Next Truffle Season commences Winter 2017

-Since then, production has continued to increase annually, reaching commercial (full time) quantities in 2015, at 9 years of age.
-With continuous observation and research into all aspects of truffle growing, indications are the productive areas/trees will expand further over the next two years.
+Since then, harvest volume has continued to increase annually, reaching commercial (full time workload) quantities in 2015, at 9 years of age.
+With continuous observation and research into all aspects of truffle growing, productive areas/trees are continuing to expand further each year.

 Our goal is to produce and market the highest quality truffles possible.
 Ripening truffle is first located, then further monitored until reaching peak quality.
-They are then classified with regard to our standards.
-Although labour intensive, this approach ensures the truffles are unearthed at optimal quality.
+Although labour intensive, this approach ensures the truffles are unearthed at peak aroma and flavour.

-The truffiére maintenance schedule promotes a fully natural, healthy soil & environment through mechanical pruning & slashing only.
+The truffiére is maintained organically, promoting a fully natural, healthy soil & environment.
 No fertilisers or herbicides are used.

-The 2016 season was severely delayed and affected by a late winter and high median temperatures compared with past 5 years.
-Full volume harvesting was delayed until late July, and still concluded in early September.
+The 2016 season was severely delayed and affected by a late winter and high median temperatures compared with previous 5 seasons.
+Full volume harvesting was delayed until late July, yet still concluded in early September.

 The 2015 truffle season ran throughout July & August, with a few final truffles for Father's Day in September.
 Cold May/June weather had surprisingly little effect on season start, with properly ripe truffles again commencing in early July.
 Weekly production continued to increase through July, and tapered off sharply after a mid-August warm spell.

 A cool start to summer with sufficient rain kicked off the growth cycle well.
-February/March saw surface truffles start appearing and there was a 50% increase in the number of productive trees.
+February/March saw surface truffles start appearing and there was a 50% increase in the number of productive trees to 24.9%.
 There was also a nice harvest of hazelnuts.

 Initial production commenced in 2011 at Year 5 with a couple of kilograms of saleable truffle, outweighed by rot/insect/surface damaged.
-The next few years saw an improvement in harvest amounts, with saleable yield approximately doubled each year for 2012/13/14.
-Different rot/damage issues with insects and weather presented each season, and there was continued improvement of both canine and human skills with both locating truffle & identifying optimal ripeness.
+The next few years saw an improvement in harvest amounts, with saleable yield approximately doubled each year for 2012/13/14/15.
+Different rot/damage issues with insects and weather presented each season, leading to development of cultivation techniques.
+There was continued improvement of both canine and human skills with both locating truffle & identifying optimal ripeness.